-ER docs and nurses (and paramedics) are a superstitious lot.
+Emergency physicians, nurses, and paramedics are a superstitious lot.
 I thought it might be interesting for those not in the business to read about some of our superstitions.
 In no particular order, here are my favorites.

 2. The full moon.
 The story goes that the full moon brings out the crazies and the trauma and maybe even makes normal folks sick.
 The story goes that during the full moon the ER will be hopping.
 Studies have been done.
 Really, they have, but in spite of the fact that the statistics do not bear this out, ER docs and nurses will not let this one go.
 It just seems to be right and it’s nice to have a large, inanimate object to blame for your woes.

 3. The black cloud.
-I have a reputation as being a ‘black cloud’.
+I have a reputation as being a “black cloud.”
 This means that when I come on shift the heavens open and sick people get some magical message that tells them all to come to the ER now.
-The black cloud label is hard to shake because even though you may stack a whole bunch of reasonable shifts in the hopper, the minute the ER goes nuts the nurses look at you and remember that at some point you had been declared a ‘black cloud’.
-Sometimes the only way to shake this label is to wait for a new hire doc to hit the ER and let it be known, quietly, that new Dr. so-and-so is a terrible black cloud.
+The black cloud label is hard to shake because even though you may stack a whole bunch of reasonable shifts in the hopper, the minute the ER goes nuts the nurses look at you and remember that at some point you had been declared a black cloud.
+Sometimes the only way to shake this label is to wait for a new hire doc to hit the ER and let it be known, quietly, that the new doctor is a terrible black cloud.

 5. Major concerts or sporting events.
 It would make sense that if your team is playing for the title that the ER would be hopping after the event, either from the riot which accompanies a loss or the riot which accompanies a win.
 Still, working the night shift about ten years ago the night our team won the NBA title, the ER was as slow as I had ever seen it.
 This, of course, means they didn’t try very hard to riot well.

 6. Holidays.
 They suck.
 All of them.
 There’s no mystery here.
 Thanksgiving and Christmas and the ER is the only game in town.
 All the doctor’s offices are closed.